mhlee216/mhlee216.github.io/index.md

 ## **Introduction**

-I am working as an AI researcher at <a href="https://www.huinno.com/">**HUINNO**</a>, a digital healthcare company providing AI-based diagnostic solutions in Seoul, South Korea.
-At the same time, I am doing my master's research at <a href="https://sites.google.com/view/dxlab/intro">**Data eXperience Laboratory**</a> (Prof. Eunil Park) in **Department of Applied Artificial Intelligence**, <a href="https://www.skku.edu/skku/index.do">**Sungkyunkwan University**</a>, Seoul.
-Previously, I majored in Biotechnology, Bioinformatics, and Big Data Computing in **School of Systems Biomedical Science** at <a href="https://ssu.ac.kr/">**Soongsil University**</a>, Seoul.
-I was an undergraduate researcher at <a href="https://csailabyonsei.quv.kr/">**Computational Science and Artificial Intelligence Laboratory**</a> (Prof. Kyoungmin Min) at School of Mechanical Engineering, Soongsil University.
-I am broadly interested in studying deep learning, bioinformatics, cheminformatics, drug discovery, materials informatics, graph neural networks, and digital healthcare.
-If you are interested, please read my <a href="https://drive.google.com/file/d/1BHcU-L0KezFsXdGviezq99Zv4R6e91cn/view?usp=drive_link">**Curriculum Vitae**</a>.
+I am an AI researcher at <a href="https://www.huinno.com/">**HUINNO**</a>, a digital healthcare company providing AI-based diagnostic solutions in Seoul, South Korea.
+Concurrently, I am pursuing my master's research at <a href="https://sites.google.com/view/dxlab/intro">**Data eXperience Laboratory**</a> (Prof. Eunil Park) in the **Department of Applied Artificial Intelligence**, <a href="https://www.skku.edu/skku/index.do">**Sungkyunkwan University**</a>, Seoul.
+Previously, I majored in Biotechnology, Bioinformatics, and Big Data Computing in the **School of Systems Biomedical Science** at <a href="https://ssu.ac.kr/">**Soongsil University**</a>, Seoul.
+I was an undergraduate researcher at <a href="https://csailabyonsei.quv.kr/">**Computational Science and Artificial Intelligence Laboratory**</a> (Prof. Kyoungmin Min) at the School of Mechanical Engineering, Soongsil University.
+My research interests broadly span deep learning, bioinformatics, cheminformatics, drug discovery, materials informatics, graph neural networks, and digital healthcare.
+For more details, please refer to my <a href="https://drive.google.com/file/d/1BHcU-L0KezFsXdGviezq99Zv4R6e91cn/view?usp=drive_link">**Curriculum Vitae**</a>.

 ## **Core Values in Life**

-1. **Happiness**: I see love and happiness as our purpose in life, above all else.
+1. **Happiness**: I believe love and happiness are life's highest purpose.
-2. **Innovation**: I am committed to research so that science can enrich human life.
+2. **Innovation**: I am committed to research that enriches human life through science.
-3. **Impact**: While I pursue profit, I create it through actions that benefit humanity.
+3. **Impact**: I aim to create value through actions that benefit humanity.
-4. **Integrity**: I build the future by facing reality at every turn, without lies and exaggerations.
+4. **Integrity**: I build the future by facing reality at every turn, without lies or exaggerations.
 5. **Justice**: I pursue choices that are just and righteous, as well as reasonable and practical.
 6. **Passion**: I believe in the importance of working hard and finding pleasure in our work.
-7. **Strength**: I seek to be physically, intellectually, economically, and aesthetically strong.
+7. **Strength**: I strive for physical, intellectual, economic, and aesthetic excellence.
-8. **Collaboration**: I believe that growth through collaboration is the only way to achieve our ambitious goals.
+8. **Collaboration**: I believe that growth through collaboration is the only way to achieve ambitious goals.
-9. **Learning**: I believe in the importance of lifelong learning until the very end.
+9. **Learning**: I believe in the importance of lifelong learning.
 10. **Perseverance**: I believe that where there is a will, there is a way.

 ## **Publications**